KirstLab/asc_seurat/docs/expression_visualization.rst

 Expression visualization
 ************************

 Asc-Seurat provides a variety of plots for gene expression visualization.
-From a list of selected genes, it is possible to visualize in a heatmap the average of each gene expression in each cluster.
+From a list of selected genes, it is possible to visualize the average of each gene expression in each cluster in a heatmap.
 It also provides plots for the visualization of gene expression at the cell level.
-Moreover, violin plots and dot plots allow the visualization of each cluster's expression, with emphasis on the inter-cluster comparison.
+Moreover, violin plots and dot plots allow the visualization of each cluster's expression, emphasizing the inter-cluster comparison.

 Format of the input file containing genes for expression visualization
 ======================================================================

 Asc-Seurat expects as input a csv (comma-separated value) file containing at least two columns.
-The first column must contain the gene ID as present in your dataset, and the second column is a grouping variable.
-A third optional column can contain the common names of each gene.
+The first column must contain the gene ID as present in the dataset, and the second column is a grouping variable.
+An optional third column can contain the common names of each gene.
 Any additional column will be ignored. **No header is allowed for this file**.

 Below is shown an example of an input file used for expression visualization.
-It contains 10 markers identified for clusters 2 and 3.
-In this case, the dataset uses the gene name as the identifier and this is the information on the first column.
+It contains ten markers identified for clusters 2 and 3.
+In this case, the dataset uses the gene name as an identifier, and this is the information on the first column.
 The second column is used to group de marker according to their clusters.

 .. table:: Example of an input file for gene expression visualization showing the required columns.
    :widths: 33 33 33